rdatools/tradeoffs/docs/_pages/workflow.markdown

 and (proportionality: >= 20 and competitiveness: >= 10 and compactness: >= 20 and splitting: >= 20)
 ```

-Just replace the `state`, `planType`, and number of `districts` as appropriate.
+Just replace the `state`, `planType`, and number of `districts` as appropriate, and
+try to find the next highest rated realistic map.

+Before opening the notable map (or proxy) in the *Analyze* tab to get the ratings,
+make sure it uses these datasets:

+* Shapes: 2020 Precincts
+* Census: Total Population 2020
+* Voting Age: Voting Age Pop 2020, and
+* Election: Composite 2016-2020

+Capture those ratings into the CSV file.

 ### Create "no splits" versions of the DRA notable maps

-The second are versions of these notable maps that do not split any precincts.
+The second input are versions of the notable maps above *that do not split any precincts*.
 Use DRA to duplicate the notable maps, and then manually edit them to remove any splits.
 Export the precinct-assignment files from DRA.
-Rename them to be of the form `NC_2022_Congress_Proportional_NOSPLITS.csv`.
+Rename them to be of the form `{xx}_2022_{plan_type}_{dimension}_NOSPLITS.csv`,
+where those variables are the same as above.
-Save them in the `tradeoffs/notable_maps/NC/` directory.
+Save these CSVs in the `tradeoffs/notable_maps/{xx}/` directory.

 Note: These maps must assign all precincts to districts, even water-only ones, and
 they must have 'roughly equal' district populations using the base 2020 census
-that are appropriate for the type of plan (< 1% for congressional, < 10% for upper and lower state houses).
+that are appropriate for the type of plan (i.e., < 1% for congressional, < 10% for upper and lower state houses).

 ### Capture ratings for "focus" plans

-The last are the ratings for any plans that you want to highlight on the scatter plots.
+The last data to gather are the ratings for any plans that you want to highlight on the scatter plots.
 These are called "focus" plans.
-We highlighting the most recent one or two official plans.
+We highlight the most recent one or two official plans.
-Similar to the process for notable maps above, collect the ratings for these maps into a CSV file modeled after `NC20C_focus_scores.csv`
+Similar to the process for notable maps above, collect the ratings for these maps into a CSV file modeled after
-in the `fileout/tradeoffs/NC/ensembles` directory.
+`{xx}20{T}_focus_scores.csv` in the output directory, `fileout/tradeoffs/{xx}/ensembles`,
-As above, the capital letter after the `20` is the type of plan (C for Congress, U for Upper, L for Lower).
+where `{T}` indicates the type of plan (C for Congress, U for Upper, L for Lower).
-(Note: That location is specific to my personal setup; you should adjust as needed.)
+(Note: That output directory is specific to my personal setup.
+You should adjust as needed.)

 ## Steps 5, 6, and 7 - Run the command-line scripts for the state

-With all those inputs prepared, run each of the three automatically generated shell scripts
+With all those inputs in hand, run each of the three automatically generated shell scripts
 for the state and type of plan, one at a time.
 For example, the scripts for North Carolina are in these files: